When the Future Rewrites the Past: The Quantum Eraser Paradox

 If every choice collapses an infinity of other choices, then our lives are constellations of unseen stars.

-We live in one shining point of light, while infinite others flicker unseen, each holding versions of us who chose differently, who remembered differently, who became something else.
+We live in one shining point of light, while infinite others flicker around unseen, each holding versions of us who chose differently, who remembered differently, who became something else.

 The Echo of Destiny